 The typical apartment community in the Houston and surrounding area is considered a garden style apartment, most are 1 to 3 floors with a pool, common maintained areas and amenities, manicured grounds and landscaping, and best of all, as a resident you enjoy free maintenance, 24 hour emergency, and other services from the management staff.
 The townhomes are usually within an apartment community, split level with no one above or below you.
 A High Rise apartment community has become much more popular in the Urban areas and with multiple floors, considered a luxury apartment listing with many luxury amenities.
 Condos in the Houston and surrounding area is an apartment that has been purchased by a private owner or investor and rented just as you would rent an apartment.

-Across Houston, apartment rents have been rising significantly and demand for new apartment units is high, partly because of the strong job growth the city has been demonstrating.
-During the recession, apartment construction dwindled and there was an under supply of residential dwellings.
+Across Houston, apartment rents have risen significantly and demand for new apartment units has been high, partly because of the strong job growth Houston has demonstrated.
+During the recession, apartment construction all but stopped, and there was an under supply of rental residential dwellings.

-More recently, with the unexpected drop in oil prices, many new luxury apartments have started offering significant concessions in the form of move in specials and free rent to offset the rental price.
-This is occurring in certain areas such as the Inner Loop, Energy Corridor, The Woodlands, The Galleria, Katy and certain other parts of Houston.
+More recently, with the unexpected drop in oil prices, many new luxury apartments have started offering significant concessions in the form of move in specials and free rent to offset the luxury rental price.
+This has been more recently concentrated to certain areas such as the Inner Loop, Energy Corridor, The Woodlands, The Galleria, Katy and certain other parts of Houston.
 There are apartment deals and specials in all areas of Houston going on right now - contact me for details.
 I can help you save hundreds even thousands of dollars with select apartments for rent in Houston and surrounding areas.

 What about apartment ratings and reviews?

 In whole, the situation must be weighed and all things taken into consideration.
-Another reason to use my service – I know these properties, inside and out having worked with most of them over the years of being an agent.
-I can give you my honest and objective opinion based on facts (my experience, my customers experiences and more recent information than what may be posted on review sites)
+Another reason to use my service – I know these properties, inside and out, having worked with most of them over the past 25 years of being in the industry.
+I will give you my honest and objective opinion based on facts (my experience, my customers experiences and more recent information than what may be posted on review sites)

 Call Kathy Curtis – your FREE apartment expert and save all the time and trouble! http://www.AptExpert.com, licensed real estate agent serving the entire Clear Lake Area and all of Houston.